 Since 2012, DFO has been consulting with First Nations and seeking First Nations input on management measures for the FSC fishery to address the harvesting capacity of commercial vessels and gear.
 DFO is very concerned about the increasing number of commercial vessels harvesting prawns for FSC purposes with commercial gear and the impact this will have on the conservation and sustainability of the resource.
 In the past, effort was small enough that DFO did not specify gear or catch limits in communal licences for FSC harvest.
-Starting March 2016, for those First Nations that have an interest in using commercial vessels or gear for harvesting prawns for FSC purposes, DFO will request details about how this will occur.
+Starting March 2016, for those First Nations that have an interest in using commercial vessels or gear for harvesting prawns for FSC purposes, DFO is requesting details about how this will occur (Appendix 3).
 These details are requested so that there can be a common understanding of the size, scope and timing of the fishery.
 DFO is implementing this approach while discussions with First Nations continue on longer-term management measures to ensure an orderly and manageable FSC prawn fishery and conservation and sustainability of the resource.
-At least 19 First Nations or their organizations have identified to DFO that they are using commercial vessels or gear to harvest prawns for FSC purposes.
+Ongoing work is focused on a range of management measures for the FSC prawn fishery and building on a common goal of fisheries sustainability to develop FSC fishing plans that First Nations support.
+At least 26 First Nations or their organizations have identified to DFO that they are using commercial vessels or gear to harvest prawns for FSC purposes.

-Catch monitoring programs are being developed in collaboration with some First Nations organizations and standards for all fishery monitoring and catch reporting programs are being developed through a number of recent workshops held in Pacific Region.
-Risk assessment of the monitoring and reporting required for the harvest of prawns and shrimp by trap for FSC purposes is scheduled for Spring 2017 (Section 4.1.2).
+Catch monitoring programs are being developed in collaboration with some First Nations organizations and standards for all fishery monitoring and catch reporting programs are being developed through a number of recent workshops held in Pacific Region (Section 4.1.2).

-The adoption of standardized buoys has been recommended by consensus of the Prawn Advisory Board (Section 15).
-This will eliminate the use of household plastic containers or blocks of Styrofoam that can often deteriorate in sunlight or waves and sink which contributes to garbage washing up on the shoreline and loss of trap(s) which will continue to "ghost fish" for years to come.
-Further work will need to be done with First Nations in 2017 to specify what the standardized buoys will be.
+Further work may be anticipated with those First Nations who are interested in adopting standardized buoys in their FSC/domestic fisheries to differentiate prawn and crab fishing and eliminate the use of household plastic containers or blocks of Styrofoam that can often deteriorate in sunlight or waves and sink which contributes to garbage washing up on the shoreline and loss of trap(s) which will continue to "ghost fish" for years to come.

 First Nations seek more stability in FSC fisheries and a greater role in the aquatic resource and oceans management decisions that affect them.
 First Nations have stressed the importance of maintaining sufficient spawners to meet First Nations food needs looking seven generations ahead.

 Information on the Integrated Aboriginal Policy Framework and programs is available on the internet at: